ZainabKamel/NGS2-Project/README.md

 # Data trimming

-# Hisat Alignment for untrimned data
+# Hisat Alignment for untrimmedd data
 ## Indexing
 ```
 We first worked on chromosome 6, because we were tracking ESR-1 gene on chr 6 but after reviewing the main abstract of the study we figured out we need to work on chr 15 where NR2F2 is located.